osboot/make-initrd/docs/BootRuntime.md

 # Boot order

 - kernel calls `/init`.
-In the initramfs `/init` is the simplest script which saves the environment variables and calls `/sbin/init-bin`.
-- `/sbin/init-bin` is SysV init which starts/stops [services](InitramfsServices.md) on runlevel 3.
+In the initramfs `/init` is the simplest script which saves the environment variables and starts/stops [services](InitramfsServices.md) on runlevel 3.
 - When the root file system found init goes to runlevel 2.
 Last service on runlevel 2 asks init to restart.
 When the SysV init receives request to reboot himself uses predefined path (`/sbin/init`).
 - `/sbin/init` is another script which removes initramfs, restore kernel environment and runs real init.